-In this course, you will continue to develop critical thinking skills, work cooperatively in groups, and learn to clearly communicate mathematical ideas.
-You will learn to use the language of algebra as you explore and solve a wide variety of math problems using both technology and hands-on materials.
+In this course, students will continue to develop critical thinking skills, work cooperatively in groups, and learn to clearly communicate mathematical ideas.
+Students will focus on concepts in algebra and geometry as they explore and solve a wide variety of math problems using both technology and hands-on materials.
 This discovery approach is designed to help the student who struggles with abstract mathematical concepts.
 This course addresses the essentials of the Massachusetts Curriculum Frameworks and will prepare you for two-year colleges, technical training, military service and/or the work force.